-Voronezh has a rich and varied cultural life with 5 theaters, Philharmonics, a ballet troupe, museums, exhibition and concert halls, a circus, libraries, culture clubs, and classical folk groups.
-There are large creative organizations in the city: Voronezh Branches of the Russian League of Writers, Composers, Artists, Architects and Theater Men.
+Voronezh has a rich and varied cultural life with five theaters, Philharmonics, a ballet troupe, museums, exhibition and concert halls, a circus, libraries, culture clubs, and classical folk groups.
+In addition, there are numerous creative organizations in the city, including branches of the Russian League of Writers, Composers, Artists, Architects, and Theater Men.

 Voronezh is a major industrial center of the Black Earth Region that exports products to 30 countries around the world.
 It is ranked 14th in the gross production list of Russian city economies.
 The leading industries include radio electronics, mechanical engineering, aircraft, chemical, agriculture and foodstuffs, machinery, and production of building materials.